kaa1203/goit-markup-hw-05/README.md

-# goit-markup-hw-04
+# goit-markup-hw-05

-10/10/2023
+10/13/2023

-Finished styling index/portfolio page
+Finished applying the transitions on hover/focus elements Finished doing the overlay on portfolio page Positioning/styling the modal